 If Download Doesn't Work

-Some browsers block video downloads.
-If "Save Video" doesn't appear, try: tap and hold the video → select "Download Linked File" or use a different downloader site.
+Some browsers hide direct video saves.
+If "Save Video" does not appear, tap and hold the video, select "Download Linked File," or use the Files app first and move the video to Photos after.

 Method 2: Documents by Readdle (Most Reliable for iPhone)